The Soundslice score manager is a web-based tool that lets you create, edit and delete interactive music scores. This page explains how to use it.

 Soundslice licensing partners get the superpower of embedding scores in their own sites.
 To embed a score, take the following steps.

 First, when creating or editing the score, enable embedding.
-You have three options:
+You have two options:

 If you’re concerned about keeping your content locked down, use the whitelist option for the most security.
 To edit your whitelist, visit this page (this page is only available for licensing partners) and enter the domain(s) your embed should be limited to, one domain per line, e.g. example.com.
 Note that www.example.com and example.com are treated as separate domains, so you’ll likely want to include both the www and non-www versions of your URLs if applicable.